atomisthq/docs/docs/reference/rug/path-expressions.md

-# Rug Tree Expression Version 0.1
+# Rug Path Expression Version 0.1

 ## Introduction

-Rug Tree Expressions are used to obtain tree nodes from structured data, including:
+Rug Path Expressions are used to obtain tree nodes from structured data, including:

 -   Projects